 On-site facilities, including retail and catering facilities, will strive to minimize packaging in line with zero waste targets, and minimize consumption of processed foods which have a large ecological footprint.
-Food waste from all residents, tenants, businesses, restaurants and shops will be minimized.
+Food waste from all residents, tenants, businesses, restaurants and shops will be minimized, and remainder will be collected and processed in the anaerobic digester.